WikiToLearn/Hives-Network/README.md

 # Hives-Network

 **We believe that Open Education is great.
-We work with open source/education enthusiasts to build local communities so that students, teachers and researchers can build free educational material for the web and the tools that help this creation.**
+We work with open source/education enthusiasts to build local communities so that students, teachers and researchers can build free educational material for the web, together with the tools that help this creation.**

 The WikiToLearn Hives Network is a network of local communities which promote the creation and sharing of free educational material.
-It also acts as a local "chapter" of WikiToLearn, facilitating the participation of new contributors.
+It also acts as a local "chapter" of WikiToLearn, facilitating the participation of new contributors, and introducing new people to the idea of open learning.

 ### Structure of a hive